Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

-The actual amount of cancellation happening for a specific combination of linear engine and scrambler can in principle be computed exactly using the splitting-field representation, but as we have discussed this approach does not lend itself to computations beyond very small generators.
-However, we gather some empirical evidence by computing the polynomial degree of the Boolean function associated with a bit using~(\ref{eq:recsum}) and then by measuring directly the linear complexity using the Berlekamp--Massey algorithm~\cite{KleSC}: with a careful implementation, this technique can be applied much beyond where the splitting-field representation can get.
-The algorithm needs an upper bound on the linear complexity to return a reliable result, but we have~(\ref{eq:ub}), so this is not a problem.

-We ran extensive tests on a number of generators, the largest being $12$-bit generators with $24$ bits of state.
-The results are quite uniform: unless the state array of the linear engine is tiny, \emph{cancellation is an extremely rare event}.
-Table~\ref{tab:lincompp} reports the measured linear complexity of a $12$-bit $\xorshift$ generator with $24$ bits of state after applying a \texttt{+} scrambler.
-As a comparison, we also show the large loss with respect to the upper bound~(\ref{eq:ub}) in the case of a generator based on an irreducible, but not primitive polynomial.
-Similar figures are reported in Table~\ref{tab:lincomppp} for the \texttt{++} scrambler and in Table~\ref{tab:lincompss} for the \texttt{**} scrambler.
+The amount of cancellation happening for a specific combination of linear engine and scrambler can in principle be computed exactly using the splitting-field representation, but as we have discussed this approach does not lend itself to computations beyond very small generators.
+However, we gathered some empirical evidence by computing the polynomial degree of the Boolean function associated with a bit using~(\ref{eq:recsum}) and then by measuring directly the linear complexity using the Berlekamp--Massey algorithm~\cite{KleSC}: with careful implementation, this technique can be applied much beyond where the splitting-field representation can get.
+The algorithm needs an upper bound on the linear complexity to return a reliable result, but we have~(\ref{eq:ub}).
+We ran extensive tests on several generators, the largest being $12$-bit generators with $24$ bits of state.
+The results are quite uniform: unless the state array of the linear engine is tiny, if the characteristic polynomial is primitive, cancellation is an extremely rare event.

-These empirical results suggest that it is a good idea to independently study scramblers as Boolean functions, and in particular estimating or computing their polynomial degree.
+These empirical finds suggest that it is a good idea to independently study scramblers as Boolean functions, and in particular estimating or computing their polynomial degree.
 Then, given a class of generator, one should gather some empirical evidence that cancellation is rare, and at that point use the upper bound~(\ref{eq:ub}) as an estimate of linear complexity.
+This is the approach that we will follow in the following sections.

-We remark however that a simply high polynomial degree is not sufficient to guarantee to pass all tests related to linearity.
-The problem is that such tests depends on the joint output of the Boolean functions we are considering.
-Moreover, there is a great difference between having high polynomial degree and passing a linear-complexity or binary-rank test.
+We remark however that a high polynomial degree is not sufficient to guarantee to pass all tests related to linearity.
+The problem is that such tests depend on the joint output of the Boolean functions we are considering.
+Moreover, there is a great difference between having a high polynomial degree and passing a linear-complexity or binary-rank test.

 For example, consider the following pathological Boolean function that could be part of a scrambler: